Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 A separate analysis of this Swedish database reported that the cumulative (absolute) risks of prostate cancer among men in families with two or more affected cases were 5% by age 60 years, 15% by age 70 years, and 30% by age 80 years, compared with 0.45%, 3%, and 10%, respectively, by the same ages in the general population.
 The risks were even higher when the affected father was diagnosed before age 70 years.
 The corresponding familial population attributable fractions (PAFs) were 8.9%, 1.8%, and 1.0% for the same three age groups, respectively, yielding a total PAF of 11.6% (i.e., approximately 11.6% of all prostate cancers in Sweden can be accounted for on the basis of familial history of the disease).

 Prostate cancer clusters with particular intensity in some families.
-Highly penetrant genetic variants are thought to be associated with prostate cancer risk in these families.
+Highly to moderately penetrant genetic variants are thought to be associated with prostate cancer risk in these families.
 (Refer to the Linkage Analyses section of this summary for more information.)
 Members of such families may benefit from genetic counseling.
-Emerging recommendations and guidelines for genetic counseling referrals are based on prostate cancer age at diagnosis and specific family cancer history patterns.[37,38] Individuals meeting the following criteria may warrant referral for genetic consultation:[37,38,39,40]
+Emerging recommendations and guidelines for genetic counseling referrals are based on prostate cancer age and stage at diagnosis and specific family cancer history patterns.[37,38] For a summary of the current criteria for genetic testing in men with or at risk of prostate cancer, refer to Table 2.

 Family history has been shown to be a risk factor for men of different races and ethnicities.
-In a population-based case-control study of prostate cancer among African Americans, whites, and Asian Americans in the United States (Los Angeles, San Francisco, and Hawaii) and Canada (Vancouver and Toronto), 5% of controls and 13% of all cases reported a father, brother, or son with prostate cancer.
-These prevalence estimates were somewhat lower among Asian Americans than among African Americans or whites.
+In a population-based case-control study of prostate cancer among African American, White, and Asian American individuals in the United States (Los Angeles, San Francisco, and Hawaii) and Canada (Vancouver and Toronto), 5% of controls and 13% of all cases reported a father, brother, or son with prostate cancer.
+These prevalence estimates were somewhat lower among Asian American individuals than among African American or White individuals.
 A positive family history was associated with a twofold to threefold increase in RR in each of the three ethnic groups.
 The overall odds ratio (OR) associated with a family history of prostate cancer was 2.5 (95% CI, 1.9–3.3) with adjustment for age and ethnicity.

 The SEER Cancer Registries assessed the risk of developing a second primary cancer in 292,029 men diagnosed with prostate cancer between 1973 and 2000.
 Excluding subsequent prostate cancer and adjusting for the risk of death from other causes, the cumulative incidence of a second primary cancer among all patients was 15.2% at 25 years (95% CI, 15.0%–15.4%).
 There was a significant risk of new malignancies (all cancers combined) among men diagnosed before age 50 years, no excess or deficit in cancer risk in men aged 50 to 59 years, and a deficit in cancer risk in all older age groups.
 The authors suggested that this deficit may be attributable to decreased cancer surveillance in an elderly population.
 Excess risks of second primary cancers included cancers of the small intestine, soft tissue, bladder, thyroid, and thymus; and melanoma.
-Prostate cancer diagnosed in patients aged 50 years or younger was associated with an excess risk of pancreatic cancer.
+Prostate cancer diagnosed in patients aged 50 years or younger was associated with an excess risk of pancreatic cancer, which may relate to the inheritance of pathogenic variants in BRCA1/BRCA2.

 A review of more than 441,000 men diagnosed with prostate cancer between 1992 and 2010 demonstrated similar findings, with an overall reduction in the risk of being diagnosed with a second primary cancer.
 This study also examined the risk of second primary cancers in 44,310 men (10%) by treatment modality for localized cancer.
 The study suggested that men who received radiation therapy had increases in bladder (standardized incidence ratio [SIR], 1.42) and rectal cancer risk (SIR, 1.70) compared with those who did not receive radiation therapy (SIRbladder, 0.76; SIRrectal, 0.74).